SunDog: Frozen Legacy: Reception

-SunDog was very successful; it was the Atari ST's best-selling game for a year before Dungeon Master.
+Although the Apple II version of SunDog did not sell well despite good reviews, the Atari ST version was very successful; it was the ST's best-selling game for a year before Dungeon Master.
 Computer Gaming World stated of the Apple II version that "playing Sundog is so enjoyable that it's easy to forget about the mission".
 It praised the user interface and flexible play options, and concluded "this game sets a new standard for sophistication, complexity, and ease of play ...
 Sundog is everything a great game should be".
 In 1986 the magazine called the Atari ST version a "loving, intelligent, and detailed translation ... the most impressive game I've seen on the ST yet".
 Compute! in 1985 praised the Apple II version as "one of the most entertaining and absorbing role-playing games on the market today".
 It also praised the user interface, and approved of the game's replayability.
 In 1986 the magazine similarly approved of the ST version, describing it as "a first-rate graphics adventure [with] stunning graphics and easy mouse-driven controls ... the Atari ST gets a chance to show off".

 Anthony Pryor reviewed SunDog: Frozen Legacy in Space Gamer/Fantasy Gamer No. 77.
 Pryor commented that "If you're ready to test fate, fire up your warp engines, and battle the odds for a chance at your fortune, Sundog: Frozen Legacy is a marvelous adventure."

 In 1999, Ultima designer Richard Garriott declared SunDog his favorite game of all time, calling it "basically Ultima meets Wing Commander."
+Webster said, "after over 30 years of software engineering, SunDog is probably the project I’m still proudest (and fondest) of".